Jianchi-TIAN/jianchi-tian.github.io/_pages/cv.md

 <span style="font-size: 0.8em;">Research Experiences</span>
 ======
-  1. **Principal Investigator**.
-China National Committee for UNESCO’s the Man and Biosphere Programme. _National Youth Talent Supporting Program_.
+  1. **Principal Investigator** (One of the 10 funded projects nationwide).
+China National Committee for UNESCO’s the Man and Biosphere Programme National Youth Talent Supporting Program. _Research on the Assessment of Ecological Civilization Literacy of Tourists in Biosphere Reserves and the Enhancement Strategies Enabled by AI._
   2. **Principal Investigator** (Chinese Psychological Society: 3 awardees nationwide).
-China Association for Science and Technology (CAST). _National Youth Talent Training Program – Doctoral Fellowship._
+China Association for Science and Technology (CAST) National Youth Talent Doctoral Special Program.
   3. **Collaborator**.
 Ministry of Ecology and Environment of China (MEE) Research Project. _Assessing the Effects of Central Atmospheric Supervision and Assistance on the Modernization of Local Environmental Governance Systems and Governance Capacity._
   4. **Collaborator**.
 International Energy Agency Greenhouse Gas R&D Programme. _Carbon Capture, Utilisation & Storage (CCUS) and Public Perception._
   5. **Principal Investigator**.
 China National University Student Innovation & Entrepreneurship Development Program. _Compliance with Laws or Social Pressure: Research on Individual Social Judgment and Its Mechanisms in the Context of COVID-19._